 A Canada-wide study of food intake among children and youth showed consumption of nutrients such as vitamins A, D, and B12, and calcium was lower during school hours than out-of-school hours (Tugault-Lafleur, Black, & Barr, 2017).
-Evidence suggests that the provision of free or subsidized fruit and vegetables in schools can increase their intake (Brennan et al., 2014).
+Evidence suggests that the provision of free or subsidized fruit and vegetables in schools can increase their intake (Brennan et al., 2014; Rosettie et al., 2018).
 Subsidized programs that provide free fruit and vegetables can also be more effective than paid programs (Bere et al., 2010).
 Subsidized programs in the United Kingdom, Netherlands, United States, Denmark, New Zealand, Greece, and Norway all have resulted in an increase of children's fruit and vegetable intake (Bere et al., 2015; Cullen et al., 2015; Olsho et al., 2015; Petralias et al., 2016).

 Food-centered responses to food insecurity such as food banks, free meal services, and community and school food programs continue to provide limited impact on household food insecurity (Alberta Health Services, 2017).
 This is due to these services perpetuating health inequities, generating no long-term reprieve, and not becoming a viable option until a household faces severe food insecurity (Alberta Health Services, 2017).
 Additionally, many food-insecure individuals do not access food banks; a recent Canadian study found that only 21.1% of food-insecure households in their sample had reported using food banks (Tarasuk, Fafard St-Germain, & Loopstra, 2019).
+In contrast, growing evidence supports policy changes that improve households' economic circumstances (Tarasuk, Dachner, & Mitchell, 2019; Brown & Taraksuk, 2019; Loopstra et al., 2015), such as the Alberta Child Benefit.
+Further, results from a recent study suggest that the Canada Child Benefit conferred the most benefit to families most vulnerable to experiencing food insecurity, as low-income families had the greatest reduction in severe food insecurity (Brown & Tarasuk, 2019).